stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 ### mwp-ble-bridge

-In order to use BLE serial devices with other tools that do not implement the BLE protocol, mwp provides a `mwp-ble-bridge` tool that uses a pseudo-terminal to facilitate BLE connectivity for other tools that expect a device node.
+In order to use BLE serial devices with other tools that do not implement the BLE protocol, mwp provides a `mwp-ble-bridge` tool that uses a pseudo-terminal, TCP server or UDP server to facilitate BLE connectivity for other tools that expect a device node.
 See the `README.md` in `src/mwp-ble-bridge`.
+Using TCP allows connectivity with the INAV Configurator that appears not to understand BLE on Linux.

 ### BLE Caveats